tolapyae/tuto-git-to-gh/README.md

 this would be another new line inside master before I created repo on gb : now is 1:57pm

 Yooo, I am now on gitHub.
 So this will be ahead of git.
 I will go to git and update. first fetch, then merge, the combination of this is call pull. woww, cool!

+And I am seeing whether these new lines are going up to online gitHub.
+Cool!??